-- Participate in the Upstate Roundtable Plan update process and work to incorporate appropriate goals and policies into 208 basin plan updates for the Saluda, Reedy and Enoree basins. - 208 Conformance Review Process ongoing permit review. - Provide technical assistance to communities as they address sewer issues.
+- Participate in the Upstate Roundtable Plan update process and work to incorporate appropriate goals and policies into 208 basin plans for the region. - 208 Conformance Review Process ongoing permit review. - Provide technical assistance to communities as they address sewer issues.

-Participation in Upstate Roundtable Plan will be an important effort for informing updates to 208 basin plans in the future.
+Participation in Upstate Roundtable Plan has helped to identify needed updates and strategies for 3 of the 6 208 basin plans in our region.
+Upon completion of the Upstate Roundtable process it is anticipated that subsequent updates will be made to the Appalachian 208 Plan for the Saluda, Reedy, and Enoree basins.
 In addition, expanding outreach efforts in the Savannah Basins to promote coordination of long range sewer plans between sewer service agencies is an ongoing effort that will be continued to hopefully ensure efficient expansion of sewer occurs in appropriate areas of the communities and supports development without harming the environment or character of the region.